nRF24/RF24/docs/pico_sdk.md

 setup a proper development environment on your host PC (the machine that will build your project).

-It is important to remember that the pico-sdk repository should exist in the same directory that the RF24 repository (or your project's directory) exists.
+Either set an environment variable named `PICO_SDK_PATH` that points to your local clone of the pico-sdk or put the pico-sdk next to the `RF24` folder or the folder containing your project using the `RF24` library:

     path/to/github/repos/
         pico-sdk/